aspnet/Tooling/docs/create-asp-net-vm-with-webdeploy.md

 ## How do you use Azure VMs?

 We'd love to know how you're using Azure virtual machines.
-Please fill out the [Azure Virtual Machine Survey](https://www.surveymonkey.com/r/AzureVMSurvey?trackID=aspnet-tooling) to help us better understand your goals.
+Please fill out the <a href="https://www.surveymonkey.com/r/AzureVMSurvey?trackID=aspnet-tooling" target="_blank">Azure Virtual Machine Survey</a> to help us better understand your goals.

 ## Quick setup